-Having run workshops covering basic HIV/AIDS information, MASYAP is now working in partnership with Pakachere, a Malawian youth organisation, to provide workshops in all the youth groups providing more in-depth information about HIV/AIDS, and particularly focusing on the stigma attached to those infected with the disease, as well as risk behaviours.
+Having run workshops and outreach programmes covering HIH/AIDS information, MASYAP focuses on the stigma attached to those infected with the disease as well as risk behaviours.

-With the help of a national netball team player Jessica Mazengera, MASYAP runs netball training for the youth group girls and is looking to set up a netball league for them.
+With the help of a national netball team player, Jessica Mazengela, MASYAP runs netball trainings in all the youth support groups and looking forward to setting up a netball team when funds permit.
 Malawi has an internationally acclaimed netball team, making it a hugely popular sport particularly amongst girls.
-Being part of a team and playing in a kit gives many girls a huge amount of confidence, self-esteem and social/life skills.
-Our aim is to focus youth members, especially those too poor to attend school, on a positive and collaborative experience as an alternative to engaging in behaviours which put them at-risk of contracting HIV.
-Luton Sixth Form College has supported the launch of our netball teams and donated netballs and some kits for the project.
+Being part of a team and play in a kit gives these girls a huge amount of confidence, self-esteem and social/life skills.
+Our aim is to focus the members especially the less privileged to attend school on a positive and collaborative experience as an alternative to engaging in behaviours which put them at risk of contracting HIV.
+Since its launch by Luton Sixth Form College, MASYAP has been running netball tournaments at least once a year on its own pockets.

-MASYAP, with the support of Islamic Relief, has recently instigated our School Fees Programme.
-Two to three girls from each Youth Group are selected, based on family circumstances and learning potential, to receive support for their school fees.
-This term, MASYAP provided school fees for 35 girls.
-MASYAP also provides up to 90% of exam fees for girls enrolled in the programme who are currently in Forms 2 and 4.
-These are national exams which are required for the girls to extend their education.
+MASYAP, with the support of Islamic Relief, instigated our school fees programme and recently, Kashmira has taken over in sponsoring the programme.
+Two to three girls from each youth support group are selected based on family circumstances potential to receive support for their school fees.
+This term, MASYAP provided school fees for 39 girls.